 In simple mode/ DHCP mode, Firewalla is able to monitor the devices connected to the router through the WAN port.

-Multi-WAN Connection: If you have more than one WAN connections, please find more details here: Firewalla Gold feature guide: Multi-WAN.
+Multi-WAN Connection: If you have more than one WAN connection, please find more details here: Firewalla Gold feature guide: Multi-WAN.

 To create a WAN connection, you'd need to assign an ethernet port which connects to your ISP Device (a modem or router), a VLAN ID (if any), and a connection type.